India ATLAS of Plucked Instruments

 the female tampura 1350 x 350mm

-Both from website Apollosaxes.com
+Both pictures from website Apollosaxes.com

 top